Taliban poppy ban is economic hit to farmers – DW – 12/06/2024

 Opium remains unparalleled

-The ban has hit farmers such as Asadollah hard.
-The peasant from southern Afghanistan is struggling to survive after he is no longer allowed to grow opium after some 20 years.
+The ban on opium cultivation has hit farmers, such as Asadollah from southern Afghanistan, hard.
+After some 20 years growing the crop, he is now struggling to survive.

-"At the moment, we only earn a fraction of what we used to earn from growing opium," Asadollah said.
+"At the moment, we only earn a fraction of what we used to earn from growing opium," he said.

 Other farmers have tried to switch to cereals or beans.

-But Hazratali, a farmer from southern Afghanistan, told DW that there are major challenges.
+But Hazratali, another farmer from southern Afghanistan, said these crops present major challenges.

 "The amount of water needed is far too high, the risk of pests is increasing and the amount of work is enormous," Hazratali said.